adiwg/mdEditor-doc/GLOSSARY.md

 The user's standard storage system of directories, files, and folders.
 Local Storage may be on a user's hard drive or SSD (Solid State Device).
 In this document the term Local Storage is also meant to include any network storage accessible by the user.

+## Markdown

+Markdown is a lightweight markup language with plain text formatting syntax.
+It is designed so that it can be converted to HTML and many other formats using a tool by the same name.

 ## mdEditor

 Web application for authoring and editing metadata, for both projects and datasets.